A stylist in glasses

 That classical strokemaker Zaheer Abbas was born.
-Playing in glasses for much of his career, he scored 5062 Test runs for Pakistan (1969-70 to 1985-86) and is the only batsman to have hit two separate hundreds in a first-class match eight times.
+Playing in glasses for much of his career, he scored 5062 Test runs for Pakistan (1969-70 to 1985-86) and is the only batter to have hit two separate hundreds in a first-class match eight times.
 He twice made Test double-hundreds in England: 274 at Edgbaston in 1971 and 240 at The Oval in 1974.

-A distinguished trio made their Test debuts for England against New Zealand at Old Trafford: Ted Dexter hit 52 and Ray Illingworth took three wickets in 45 economical overs.
+A distinguished trio made their Test debuts for England, against New Zealand at Old Trafford: Ted Dexter hit 52 and Ray Illingworth took three wickets in 45 economical overs.
 The third newcomer, Raman Subba Row, made only 9, but it scarcely mattered: England won by an innings and 13 runs, and became the first side to win the opening four Tests of a series in England.

 Doug Bollinger turned 29 the day Australia lost to Pakistan at Headingley in 2010.
-He broke into the national side the previous year, and picked up eight wickets, including his maiden five-for, in his third Test, against West Indies in Perth and followed with seven more in Hamilton three months later.
+He broke into the national side the previous year, and picked up eight wickets, including his maiden five-for, in his third Test, against West Indies in Perth, and followed with seven more in Hamilton three months later.
 By then he had taken 33 wickets in 20 one-dayers, with five-fors in Abu Dhabi and Guwahati.
 He was included in the squad for the first Test of the 2009-10 Ashes but released due to fitness doubts.
-Bollinger missed the 2011 World Cup, needing an ankle surgery.
+Bollinger missed the 2011 World Cup, needing ankle surgery.
 He was picked only for the limited-overs leg of the Sri Lanka tour that followed the World Cup and took nine wickets in the series win.

 When South Africa's Alan Melville hit a four to bring up his hundred at Lord's, it was his fourth century in successive Test innings, all against England, spread over eight years.
 In 1938-39, he made 103 in the Timeless Test in Durban, and then followed with 189 and 104 not out at Trent Bridge in the first Test of 1947, South Africa's first after the war.